The 50 Best NBA Players of All Time

 49. Dennis Rodman

 Dennis Rodman’s wild personal life sometimes outshines his outstanding playing career, but that shouldn’t be the case.
-He was one of the greatest defensive players to ever step foot on the court and he was an important element of two of the best sides ever in Detroit and Chicago.
+A defensive juggernaut, Rodman was a crucial building block for two of the biggest basketball franchises in the early 90s, Chuck Daly’s Detroit Piston and Phil Jackson’s Chicago Bulls.

 48. Clyde Drexler

-‘Clyde the Glyde’, as he was affectionately known, was a seriously good baller.
-With unbelievable athleticism, Drexler currently sits in the top ten for assists and in the top 35 for both assists and scoring.
+‘Clyde the Glide’, as he was affectionately known, was a seriously good baller and clearly one of the best NBA players of all time.
+With unbelievable athleticism, Drexler currently sits in the top ten list for assists and in the top 35 for both assists and scoring.

 47. Paul Pierce